thesyght/ny-ride-share-analysis/README.md

 ![Uber and Green Taxi growth upwards](./Figs/linear_growth_uber.png)

+### September the 1st - What happened?

+Another interesting note is that on 1st of Sept 2016, Taxi's market share which had been slowly falling, rapidly increased, while uber's increased a little.
+Going through old news stories, two major events happened at this time.
+1. [Uber capped surge pricing](https://www.mercurynews.com/2014/07/07/uber-temporarily-cuts-prices-on-taxi-like-service-in-new-york-city/), this would of had a positive affect on market uptake, but it was likely pushed down by the second.
+2. [Uber drives protested on mass in the late July and early September period due to low wages](https://www.businessinsider.com.au/uber-new-york-city-office-protests-2014-9?r=US&IR=T) this would of meant less ubers to take jobs and negative public attension.

+This couple of variables could act as a model (MLR) for the affect that negative public attension and/or saturated workforce can have on market uptake.
+If a comparable incident where prices were equally dropped and no negative backlash occured was available the true impact of this protest might be modelable.

 ### Visualising Uber's Pickups - Base codes were questionable

 Base codes used by TLC to keep track of the origin of a taxi have appeared unreliable when applied to the ride share model, only the B02764 base report stayed within a single geographical area, but all other base's also did business within that same area.